matanlurey/dart2js-o3/README.md

 # dart2js `-o3`

-An _experimental_ outlook to a more optimized Dart2JS output.
+An _experimental_ dialect of Dart 2.0 for smaller JS binaries.

 **NOTE**: This is not an official Dart or Google project.